Stargirl (TV series): Design

 Costume designer LJ Shannon "tried to stay as true to the [comics] lore as possible" in her designs.
 Each of the costumes are "utilitarian" with individual looks.
 Johns described Doctor Mid-Nite's as "[a] little steampunky" with canvas and leather and Hourman's as "a little more slick".
 Legacy Effects created a practical S.T.R.I.P.E. for use during filming.

 Filming

 Filming began in March 2019 with Glen Winter directing the pilot.
 Christopher Manley and Scott Peck were directors of photography on the series.
-Filming occurs throughout the Atlanta metropolitan area, including: Marietta, Virginia–Highland, Duluth, Lithia Springs, Dallas, Marietta Square, West End, Westlake High School, the Atlanta Center for Medical Research, Campbell Middle School, Paulding County, Smyrna, Arbor Place Mall, Vinings, Mableton, and Douglas County High School.
-Walter Garcia serves as the series' stunt coordinator and second-unit director.
+Filming occurred throughout the Atlanta metropolitan area, including: Marietta, Virginia–Highland, Duluth, Lithia Springs, Dallas, Marietta Square, West End, Westlake High School, the Atlanta Center for Medical Research, Campbell Middle School, Paulding County, Smyrna, Arbor Place Mall, Vinings, Mableton, and Douglas County High School.
+Walter Garcia served as the series' stunt coordinator and second-unit director.
 He was hired to help Stargirl's staff "have a personality and be alive when she fights with it".
 The series continued to film in Atlanta for the second season, with filming beginning by October 28, 2020.